Ramadan and its Protocol

 The month of Ramdhan is divided into three Ashras (10 days per Ashra).

-According to few scholars, the odd nights (طاق راتیں) of last Ashra in Ramadhan are important.
-However, it is accepted by the maximum scholar that all nights of last Ashra are sacred and most important for Ibadat.
+According to a few scholars, the odd nights (طاق راتیں) of the last Ashra in Ramadhan are important.
+However, it is accepted by the maximum scholar that all nights of the last Ashra are sacred and most important for Ibadat.

 In the last Ashra, it’s the longing of most people to settle in “Aatiqaf” (اعتکاف) to spend these 10 days and nights in complete prayers and avail the maximum blessings of Almighty Allah and salvation from the fire of hell.

 - 3rd Ashra is of Salvation from the fire of hell (نجات/برات)

 The specific prayers of Ashras are,